KAIST-AILab/DPAIL-2025/README.md

 # DPAIL
-Code for DPAIL: Training Diffusion Policy for Adversarial Imitation Learning without Policy Optimization
+Code for DPAIL: Training Diffusion Policy for Adversarial Imitation Learning without Policy Optimization (Accepted in NeurIPS 2025, [link](https://openreview.net/pdf?id=F2ILoE1eDj))

 ## Setup Instructions
 To use this code, you need the following versions of Python and PyTorch: